-These protocols have been developed in compliance with CoA70 and appropriate levels of consultation will be carried out for all audible OOHW activities Directly affected residents and businesses All road users including trucking, freight industry, public transport operators, emergency services, e.g. through www.livetraffic.com OOHW is undertaken on the Project required outside standard construction hours Measures that will be implemented to manage potential impacts associated with works outside standard construction hours Location and activity specific noise and vibration impact assessment process(es) that will be followed to identify potential affected receivers, clarify potential impacts and selected appropriate management measures Details of the approval process (internal and external) for works proposed outside standard construction hours Three-month schedule of the proposed OOHW.
+Tool Description Audience Frequency / Timing Tool Specification proposed outside standard construction hours Three-month schedule of the proposed OOHW.
 The schedule will also be developed with consideration of utilities relocation / adjustment works to provide appropriate respite in consultation with the community in accordance with CoA E70 Consultation with the community at the affected locations(s) Out of Hours community consultation Community consultation will be undertaken as required by Condition E69.
-This consultation provides residents with the opportunity to provide feedback regarding respite periods Residents and stakeholders impacted by out of hours work Quarterly progressive schedule for periods no less than three months, of likely out-of-hours work; the potential works, location and duration; the noise characteristics and likely noise levels of the works; and likely mitigation and management measures which aim to achieve the relevant noise management level (including the circumstances of when a respite or relocation offer will be available and details about how the affected community can access these offers).
-Outcomes of consultation and identified respite periods be provided to the AA, EPA and the Planning Secretary Stakeholder and resident meetings One-on-one or group meetings with nearby property owners, landholders and interested stakeholders that are either requested by the stakeholder or the Project team.
-Provides a mechanism for involvement and collaboration from which feedback from stakeholders and the community can be provided to the Project Team for it to be evaluated and implemented when feasible and reasonable Nearby property owners and the wider community as requested Bi-annual via community forums/drop-in sessions, or at the individual request of the stakeholder, business or resident.
-Meetings with residents, businesses and other stakeholders will be held to discuss current issues or discuss and provide an overview of upcoming Project works e.g. upcoming local street utility works and a construction schedule / program The Stakeholder and Community Engagement team will attend meetings with technical staff as required to assist in providing information directly to those who are potentially most impacted Residents and stakeholder meetings will be recorded in Consultation Manager Those invited and unable to attend will be provided the opportunity to get in touch with CGU (through a phone call or email) to discuss the meeting content and outcomes
+This consultation provides residents with the opportunity to provide feedback regarding respite periods.
+Community agreements are obtained, as required by the EPL, when work outside of standard construction hours is needed.
+Affected members of the community will be contacted on three separate occasions (where available) by phone, email and doorknock on three different dates and times to gain a response.
+Residents and stakeholders impacted by out of hours work Quarterly Progressive schedule for periods no less than three months, of likely out-of-hours work The potential works, location and duration The noise characteristics and likely noise levels of the works Likely mitigation and management measures which aim to achieve the relevant noise management level (including the circumstances of when a respite or relocation offer will be available and details about how the affected community can access these offers).
+Outcomes of consultation and identified respite periods be provided to the AA, EPA and the Planning Secretary

+Tool Description Audience Frequency / Timing Tool Specification Community agreement through three attempts of contact with noise sensitive receivers Stakeholder and resident meetings One-on-one or group meetings with nearby property owners, landholders and interested stakeholders that are either requested by the stakeholder or the Project team.
+Provides a mechanism for involvement and collaboration from which feedback from stakeholders and the community can be provided to the Project Team for it to be evaluated and implemented when feasible and reasonable Nearby property owners and the wider community as requested Quarterly via community forums/drop-in sessions, or at the individual request of the stakeholder, business or resident.
+Meetings with residents, businesses and other stakeholders will be held to discuss current issues or discuss and provide an overview of upcoming Project works e.g. upcoming local street utility works and a construction schedule / program The Stakeholder and Community Engagement team will attend meetings with technical staff as required to assist in providing information directly to those who are potentially most impacted Residents and stakeholder meetings will be recorded in Consultation Manager Those invited and unable to attend will be provided the opportunity to get in touch with CGU (through a phone call or email) to discuss the meeting content and outcomes These meetings will be arranged and facilitated by CGU unless otherwise advised by Transport Emergency works notifications - including emails, doorknocks, Emergency works notifications are used in the event of unplanned work required to avoid injury or the loss of life, to avoid damage or loss of property or to prevent environmental harm Potentially affected residents, businesses and community groups Where possible, to be notified at least two (2) hours prior to On becoming aware of the need for emergency works, CGU will use best endeavours to notify affected receivers where appropriate by way of phone,